 Data Governance is a discipline that organizations must implement, to use data for decision making.

 The Data Strategies that an organization requires are linked to each other in accordance with the following Strategic Framework:

 It is essential that organizations have a Data Strategy that responds to the Company’s Strategy in two ways, both by identifying the data that the company needs to have to meet its strategic objectives, and by identifying, based on the data, new opportunities that contribute to the Company’s Mission.
 It is in this strategy that the types of data that the company requires are identified, who produces them, who consumes them, what principles must exist to generate a data-oriented culture that truly sees them as the business asset they represent.

 The Data Governance Strategy defines what capabilities will be developed over time; what structures and roles should exist; the objects (processes, systems, data entities, data repositories, etc.) that will be governed in each of the implementation stages, as well as the functional areas within the company in which Data Governance will be applied.

 Data Management Strategy

-Once the Data Strategy is defined, we can think about defining the Data Management Strategy that will support the first one through the different Data Management Functions.
-It is in this strategy where it is proposed which functions will have to be developed with higher priority, depending on the motivations that the company has, and, above all, in response to the problems related to data that are generating more “pain» in the organization. .
-The Data Management Strategy must be closely linked and aligned with the IT Strategy to ensure that the necessary technology and infrastructure are in place for the proper performance of the Data Management functions.
-Likewise, the priorities that exist in terms of Data Governance capabilities that must exist over time must permeate the Data Governance Strategy.
+Once the Data Strategy has been defined, we can think about defining the Data Management Strategy that will support the first through the different Data Management Functions.
+It is in this strategy where it is proposed which functions will have to be developed with the highest priority, depending on the motivations of the company, and, above all, in response to the problems related to data that are generating the most «pain» in the organization.
+The Data Management Strategy must be closely linked and aligned with the IT Strategy to ensure that the necessary technology and infrastructure are available for the proper performance of the Data Management functions.
+Likewise, the priorities in terms of Data Governance capabilities that must exist over time must permeate the Data Governance Strategy.